-You may qualify for a waiver (and will not to take an English placement test) if you:
+Students may qualify for an English waiver (and will not need to take the English placement test) if any of the requirements listed below are met:

-- Attend a US high school at least three full years - Attended a full-time international educational institution at the secondary level or above for at least three years, where English is the native language of the country or it is the primary language of instruction. - Undergraduate: Completed at least 60 units from U.S. and minimum of 30 units must in general education course work including oral communication(speech), English composition with passing score "C" or above or Graduate: Attended a U.S. educational institution for three years, full time (72 units)
+- Attended a US high school for at least three full years - Attended a full-time international educational institution at the secondary level or above for at least three years, where English is the native language of the country or it is the primary language of instruction.

+- Undergraduate: Completed at least 60 units from an educational institution in the U.S. with a minimum of 30 units in general education courses for oral communication(speech), English composition with passing score "C" or above. - Graduate: Attended a U.S. educational institution for three years, full time (72 units). - Earned a bachelor's or higher degree from an educational institution in the U.S